NETWAYS/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 By default it uses `PT12H` meaning, 12 hours.

-Custom timeranges can be defined by creating a `/etc/icingaweb2/modules/perfdatagraphs/timeranges.ini` configuration file:
+Custom timeranges can be defined by creating a `/etc/icingaweb2/modules/perfdatagraphs/timeranges.ini` configuration file.

+**Note:** A higher timerange (e.g. many years) will load a lot of data from the backend.
+This might cause out-of-memory errors.
+It is recommended to use the default timeranges.

 ```ini
 ;; The key needs to be an ISO8601 duration